This Gorgeous Tree House Is the World’s Most Popular Airbnb

 Sure, you could close all the windows so none of the elements can get in—or you could sleep right under the leaves.
 The bed rolls out so you can sleep in the open air.
 “That’s childhood—it’s like camping in the backyard,” says Bahouth.
 “You wake up to the birds singing, and when you go to sleep you might hear owls during the night.”
 But don’t worry; the bed can move easily back in if it starts to rain.
-No matter where you snooze, camping can help you sleep better.
+These are the most popular Airbnbs in each state.

 No sun?
 No worries

 Visitors don’t need to worry about bad weather, either.
 Bahouth says some people actually prefer the rain to “good” weather because they can watch the rainfall.
 The inside of the tree house stays dry, but the big windows feel way closer to nature than you would from an office window.
-Looking for a girls’ weekend?
-Try these great spots for a getaway with the girls.
+Before booking, watch out for these signs you’re about to fall for a bad Airbnb listing.

 Two thumbs up

 The guests certainly seem to agree that it’s the perfect retreat.
-“The wood, the hum of the crickets an warm hospitality has regenerated my body that has been tired of the grind of the city,” a visitor from Chicago writes in the guest book.
+“The wood, the hum of the crickets and warm hospitality has regenerated my body that has been tired of the grind of the city,” a visitor from Chicago writes in the guest book.
 “We all sometimes need that getaway that reconnects you to the fresh imagination of being a child.”
-If you’re stuck at home, try these ways to tap into your creativity.
+Check out these strange and unusual hotels you’ll want to go out of your way to visit.

 Bahouth says his favorite part of the tree house is the 165-year-old pine tree that sits in the middle of a wraparound porch.
 Don’t miss these other photos of amazing trees around the world.